weaviate/weaviate-io/developers/weaviate/modules/reader-generator-modules/generative-palm.md

 ### Supported models

-The `text-bison-001` model is used by default.
+The `chat-bison` model is used by default.
 The model has the following properties:

 - Max input token: 8,192
 - Max output tokens: 1,024